jeffreycao1998/logistics-map/README.md

 ## Usage

 After running npm start in both the client and server folder, navigate to localhost:3000 in your browser.
 Press "Create" at the top right corner of the side bar which opens up a modal.
 Create a shipment by entering it's pickup and dropoff coordinates and also a short description of the shipment.
-Press create and after a brief moment, it should automatically zoom into/out to a far enough to see the entire route at a comfortable distance.
+Press create and after a brief moment, it should automatically zoom into/out far enough to see the entire route comfortably.
 If you want to edit or delete a shipment, hover over the appropriate card in the side bar.

 ### Valid Coordinates